Polovinka-A/rsschool-cv/cv.md

 Telegram: @AleksPolovinka

 # Briefly about me:

 My name is  and I am a junior frontend developer.
 Just recently I decided to change sphere of my career and for this I chose IT.
 I am very diligent and not afraid of challenges and always ready to learn new.
 I like to work both in a team and alone.
-My big desireis to become an experienced developer
+My big desireis to become an experienced developer.

 # My strengths:
 1. do not afraid of challenges
 2. have great desire to learn new